syncfusion-content/document-processing-docs/Document-Processing/document-processing-api/developer-guides/edit-pdf/split-pdf.md

 {% endtabs %}

-Once the request is sent, it will create a flatten job to flatten the PDF and return the job details as follows:
+Once the request is sent, it will create a job to split the PDF document and return the job details as follows:

 ```bash
 {